Tarcontar/TPFanControl/README.md

 What I noticed is that when temperature goes below 50C if I set "Manual: Fan 0" mode in TPFanControl, left fan (responsible for GPU) often continues to work.
 But if I switch mode to "BIOS" for a short period of time, then set "Manual: Fan 1" mode, and then "Manual: Fan 0" mode, fans become silent.

 So I developed a fix to automate this procedure in TPFanControl as doing this manually every time was quite annoying.
 At this point I did not dig deep into the low level code that works with I/O ports.
-But instead developed a quick fix that works a following (in pseudo-code):
+But instead developed a quick fix that works as following (in pseudo-code):
 ```
 if MaxTemp < 50 then
+{
     Set mode to "BIOS";
     Sleep 1 sec;
     Set mode to "Manual: Fan 1";
     Sleep 1 sec;
     Set mode to "Manual: Fan 0";
+}
 ```
 Then notebook remains silent while "ManModeExit" temperature is reached (see TPFanControl.ini config file).
 TPFanControl activates Smart profile which cools system temperature down to 50C, and the loop repeats.